 Optimal dilutions to be determined by the researcher.

 Storage and Stability:

 May be stored at 4°C. For long-term storage, aliquot and store at 4°C. DO NOT FREEZE!.
-Aliquots are stable for 12 months.
+Aliquots are stable for 12 months after receipt.
 For maximum recovery of product, centrifuge the original vial prior to removing the cap.
 Further dilutions can be made in assay buffer.
 Gold conjugates are light sensitive.